gds-operations/vcloud-tools/testing.md

           :body => body
         )

 4. Write sample Mock data.
-The easiest way to figure out what this is is to make a request and use the output from that, replacing the relevant parts with variables and taking care not to commit actual information from our environment.
+The easiest way to figure out what this is is to make a request and use the output from that, replacing the relevant parts with variables and taking care not to commit actual information from your environment.
 There are a number of helper methods for this, for example `make_href` generates a mock href.
 To make a request:

         $ irb